 If you're still having trouble using a slow and consistent temperature method, try the hot-preheat method.
 Increase the oven temperature 50 degrees more than the usual baking temperature during the preheat.
 Once it has reached that temperature and you're ready to bake, turn it down to the regular baking temperature once you place your trays inside.
 You will need to compensate for this increase in temperature by baking it a shorter amount of time.

 This method allows your shells to develop feet from the exposure to the initial high heat but lets them finish off at a lower temperature to avoid browning and over baking.
 You'll need to be careful of this though as home ovens can cycle hot and cold before it ever reaches your desired temperature so adjusting the temperature mid-way in the baking process may not really change the temperature as you'd hope it would.
 Read this post on finding a consistent oven temperature.

-In Pierre Herme’s Macarons book, he advises to open the oven door near the end of the baking time after the feet have developed to let out the steam.
-If this is an area of concern for you, you can keep the oven door ajar for the whole or a duration of the baking time by propping a wooden spoon in between the door.
+In Pierre Herme's Macarons book, he advises to open the oven door near the end of the baking time after the feet have developed to let out the steam.
+Personally, I have never had to do this.
+I rarely open the oven or turn my trays because I prefer to keep the oven door closed so the heat remains consistent but if this is an area of concern for you, you can also keep the oven door ajar for the whole or for a duration of the baking time by propping a wooden spoon in between the door.
 You will need to compensate for the loss in heat by increasing the oven temperature.